Pips Answer for Wednesday, January 14, 2026

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2026-01-14
+NYT Pips easy answer for 2026-01-14

-Answer for 2026-01-14
+Complete answer for 2026-01-14 (Easy)

 When I first sat down with the Pips puzzles for January 14th, I decided to tackle them by looking for the 'anchors' first.
 On the Easy puzzle, the Sum 10 region at [1,0] and [2,0] was the most obvious starting point.